Bachelor of Fine Arts (Theatre)

 Please also see Recorded Audition Tips for helpful advice on how to film your monologues.

-Only selected applicants from the recorded audition submissions will be invited to attend a virtual or on-campus callback audition.
+Shortlisted applicants from the recorded audition submissions will be invited to attend an online callback audition via Zoom Web Conferencing.

 Further information will be given to each candidate invited to a callback.